rstacruz/vim-fastunite/README.md

 Unite is amazing, but very hard to configure.
 I've done the heavy lifting for you of figuring out the best settings.
 Here's what you'll get:

 - **Batteries included:**<br>
-  Just install the vim plugins needed and `ag`, no need for complicated vimrc incantations.
+  Just install the vim plugins and `ag` — no need for complicated vimrc incantations.

 - **Fast indexing:**<br>
   Uses `ag` to index your files.
 Many orders of magnitude faster than the default.